 It issues the Camino Pilgrim Passport and offers an opportunity to all those interested in the Camino to meet and share practical information and experiences, especially with those intending to travel by foot or by bicycle.

 Thank you to all our volunteers from the Camino Society for keeping the centre open and greeting our pilgrims with a smile and a coffee.

-For more about the Camino De Santiago Click Here to visit their website.
+For more about the Camino De Santiago Click Here to visit their website

 When the Camino Information is closed, Passports can be purchased from St. James’ Church Parish Office during Office Hours or from the Sacristy before/after Mass.